userforbidden/kafka_sasl_ssl_config/README.md

 ## Kafka Installation
 If you haven't installed Kafka already, Here is a short recap on how to install Kafka
 ### Download and install jdk
 Kafka runs using Java.
-So installation of Java is manadatory before installing kafka
+So installation of Java is mandatory before installing kafka

 Update system once before installing Jdk
 ```